 The UK leading the rest of Europe

-In terms of the absolute number of vaccinations, the United Kingdom, which approved its first COVID-19 vaccine on December 2, nearly three weeks before the EU, is racing ahead with immunising its people.
+In terms of the absolute number of vaccinations, Germany and the United Kingdom -- which approved its first COVID-19 vaccine on December 2, nearly three weeks before the EU -- are racing ahead with immunising their people.

 What percentage of the population is fully vaccinated?

 The caveat with this chart is it says more about a country's vaccine strategy than success at rolling out the jabs quickly.

 Some countries have delayed giving the second dose in favour of giving as many people as possible the first one.

 This means they might initially be low down in this ranking, which does not necessarily mean they are struggling to get jabs in arms.

 Who has made the best progress, relative to population size?

 The UK and Germany have administered the most vaccines overall, but they trail Malta and Iceland in terms of vaccinations per capita of population.

 Explore the map below to see how other countries in Europe are doing.